k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/04_Case_Owner_User_Interface_Details.md

  ![image](/articles/DPM/images/Figure_48_b_Case_owner_Request_details_Flow_stages.png)

-Stages that were already completed are presented in green.
-The current Stage is presented in blue if it is on track, and red if it is past due.
-Future Stages appear in grey.
+Completed Stages are shown in green.
+The current Stage is presented in blue when on track towards completion.
+When the Stage is not on track, it is shown in red signifying past due.
+Future Stages to be processed appear in grey.

-The number of Tasks in the Stage is presented on top of every stage.
-If a Stage includes a Task that is overdue, then the Tasks count is presented in red.
+The number of Tasks in the Stage is displayed on top of every stage.
+If a Stage includes an overdue Task, then the Tasks count is shown in red.

-The Case Owner can navigate between the stages by clicking on the Stage section in this chart.
-Navigating to one of the stages will present only the tasks that make part of the selected Stage.
-The view of all Tasks can be restored by clicking the “Show Tasks for All Stages” button.
+The Case Owner can navigate between the stages by clicking on the Stage section in the presented chart.
+Navigating to a particular stage presents only those tasks made a part of the Stage.
+The view of all Tasks can be restored by selecting the “Show Tasks for All Stages” button.

 At the bottom of the screen, the list of Tasks is presented: